liamdn8/mc-tool/docs/CONFIG.md

 # Example configuration for mc-tool

-This tool reads MinIO configuration from the standard mc client configuration file.
+This tool reads MinIO configuration from the standard mc client configuration file or from environment variables.

+## Configuration Methods

+mc-tool supports two methods for configuring MinIO aliases:

+1. **Configuration file** (traditional method): `~/.mc/config.json`
+2. **Environment variables** (new method): `MC_HOST_<alias>` variables

+Environment variables take precedence over file configuration, allowing you to override specific aliases without modifying the config file.

 ## Setting up MinIO aliases

+### Method 1: Using mc client (traditional)

-Before using mc-tool, you need to configure your MinIO aliases using the mc client:
+Before using mc-tool, you can configure your MinIO aliases using the mc client:

 ```bash
 # Add a MinIO alias